 Good news: you can help your dog if they’re poorly with salmonella.
 Depending on the severity of symptoms, treatments range from at-home measures to vet-prescribed medications.

 Probiotics.
 Hurley notes that, in uncomplicated salmonella cases, giving your dog probiotics may help recovery.
-Probiotics are ‘good’ bacteria that help restore a healthy gut flora — which aids in boosting immunity.
+Probiotics are ‘good’ bacteria that help restore healthy gut flora—which aids in boosting immunity.
 Probiotic supplements for dogs are readily available but check with your vet before giving them to your pup.

 Intravenous fluids.
-Very poorly dogs with experiencing extreme vomiting or diarrhea may not be able to retain liquids.
-In these instances, a vet may give fluids intravenously — meaning it is injected straight into the vein.
+Very poorly dogs experiencing extreme vomiting or diarrhoea may not be able to retain liquids.
+In these instances, a vet may give fluids intravenously—meaning it is injected straight into the vein.
 This ensures the body fully receives the liquid.

 Nobody wants to see their furry pal poorly or in discomfort.
 But, it’s important to remember that salmonella infections usually clear up on their own, and most dogs fully recover with rest, hydration, and TLC.

 Unfortunately, if your dog has salmonella, there’s a chance the infection could be passed to you.
 However, the crossover risk is low: the University of Glasgow states that around 3% of human salmonella infections are from pets.

 Salmonella is a zoonotic disease, and there are more than 2,500 strains of the bacteria.

 Zoonotic diseases are not all spread in the same way, however.
 In the case of salmonella, infection is typically passed via faecal matter.
 If you don’t wash your hands well enough after going to the toilet or clearing up after your pet, there’s a chance that salmonella germs will transfer onto items you touch—including food.
 Eating contaminated food or using contaminated utensils can put you (and your dog) at risk of developing salmonella.